The College of Bishops of the Christian Methodist Episcopal Church

 Bishop Sylvester Williams, Sr.

-The Third Episcopal District
+Third Episcopal District

 Bishop Sylvester Williams, Sr. is the last of three children born to the late Edward and Georgiana Williams.
 Growing up in a small rural town in Hale County, Alabama, Bishop Williams was surrounded by a loving family who taught him values such as respect and caring for each other, honoring your word, being responsible, but more importantly to love the Lord.
 As he watched his family, particularly his mother and father, display these values, he became more keenly aware of his calling and how God had partnered with them to shape him for ministry.

-Bishop Williams’ parents not only taught him social and spiritual values, they instilled educational values as well.
+p Williams’ parents not only taught him social and spiritual values, they instilled educational values as well.
 Having received his early education in the Hale County School System, he continued his education by attending the University of Alabama in Tuscaloosa, where he earned a B.A. degree in Health Care Management.
 Between this interval, however, he earned an A.A. degree in Mortuary Science from Jefferson State Jr. College in Birmingham, AL. Later, having accepted the call to ministry, he furthered his education at the Interdenominational Theological Center (ITC) in Atlanta, GA where he received the Master of Divinity degree in 1988, and the Doctor of Ministry Degree in May, 2008.